ob-julian/WhatsApp-ChatToolkit/README.md

 ### client.on interaction

 To add a new interaction handler, create a new file in the `client_on` directory.
-Each file should export a object with the following properties:
+Each file should export an object with the following properties:

 ```javascript
 {